Euphonious-Pidgeon/Visual-Novel-Game/README.md

 # Visual-Novel-Game
 Testing the Ren'py engine to make a visual novel.

 # Note: some files were left out due to the GitHub size limit.
-See instructions below to launch the game or access the code.
+See instructions below on how to launch the game or access the code.

 # Launching the game:
 1. Go to https://www.renpy.org/ and download their engine.
 Once unzipped, it will return a folder.